-No late work will be accepted after the last day of regular class, whether papers or makeup exams.
-The Literary Paper or its Revision will be accepted on the due date or the following class period without penalty; it won't be accepted after the last day of regular class and will be dropped a letter grade if turned in more than one class period after the due date.
+- No late work will be accepted after the last day of regular class. - The Literary Paper or its Revision will be accepted on the due date or the following class period without penalty; it won't be accepted after the last day of regular class and will be dropped a letter grade if turned in more than one class period after the due date.